GreenPower Motor Company: History

-In 2016, the Greater Victoria Harbour Authority and CVS Tours in Victoria, British Columbia purchased a double-decker EV550 bus from GreenPower for US $1.3 million.
+In 2016, the Greater Victoria Harbour Authority and CVS Tours in Victoria, British Columbia purchased a double-decker EV550 bus from GreenPower for US$1.3 million.
 It was the first purpose-built double-decker electric bus in North America.
 The EV550 seats 100 passengers, plus standees, and has a range of over 300 mi.

 In 2016, the company acquired a 9.3 acre plot on Hope Drive in Porterville, California, to build a 150,000 sqft manufacturing facility for roughly $10 million.
 The firm stated it would initially have sixty employees, but project growth to 1,000 workers.
 In March 2017, the City of Porterville, California, ordered ten GreenPower EV350 buses and charging infrastructure for nine million dollars.
-With this purchase, Porterville became the first municipality to operated an all-electric and zero-emission transit fleet in California.
+With this purchase, Porterville became the first municipality to operate an all-electric and zero-emission transit fleet in California.
 However, in April 2021, GreenPower had yet to construct its manufacturing facility.

 In the fall of 2016.
 GreenPower released Synapse, the line of all-electric school and shuttle buses.
 The Synapse has a 30 ft model that seats 37 passengers and a 36.5 ft model that seats 49 passengers.
 The California Air Resources Board approved the Synapse for its Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project.
 This approval meant purchasers of the Synapse would earn a $95,000 incentive, in addition to other, previously existing incentives.
 In August 2017, GreenPower sold eleven Synapse buses to six schools in the North Coast Unified Air Quality Management District and South Coast Air Quality Management District in California.